Life Insurance Statistics for 2025

 loanVsLoan icon

 For 30% of non-owners, the purchase remains perpetually on their to-do list.
-This "planning to plan" approach reflects both procrastination and reluctance to navigate the selection process.
+This "planning to plan" approach shows both procrastination and reluctance to move through the selection process.
 Similarly, 19% of current policyholders acknowledge this inaction while recognizing their need for additional coverage.

 uninsured icon